Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Review of graded -spin disks

-We say that two gradings are {\it equivalent} if they differ by a continuous positive function $A \rightarrow \mathbb{R}^+$ (in the case without a contracted boundary node) or multiplication by a positive real number (in the case with a contracted boundary node).
+We say that two gradings are {\it equivalent} if they differ by multiplication by a continuous positive function $A \rightarrow \mathbb{R}^+$ (in the case without a contracted boundary node) or multiplication by a positive real number (in the case with a contracted boundary node).
+We have shown in \cite[Theorem 5.2]{BCT1} that the choice of grading determines a canonical relative orientation for the Witten bundle, which is one key ingredient in defining open $r$-spin intersection numbers; furthermore, in what follows, we will see that the grading is also crucial in defining canonical boundary conditions.

 The relation between the twists and legality, and the obstructions to having a grading, are summarized in the following proposition (which summarizes \cite[Proposition 2.5 and Observation 2.13]{BCT1} and the behavior of a Neveu-Schwarz node in a graded structure): \begin{prop} \begin{enumerate} \item When $r$ is odd, any twisted $r$-spin structure is compatible, and there is a unique equivalence class of liftings. \item Suppose $r$ is odd and $v$ is a lifting over a punctured neighborhood of a boundary marked point $x_j$.
 Then $x_j$ is legal if and only if its twist is odd. \item When $r$ is even, the boundary twists $b_j$ in a compatible twisted $r$-spin structure must be even.
 In this case, there is a unique equivalence class of compatible structures. \item Suppose $r$ is even.
 There exists a lifting over $\d \Sigma \setminus \{x_j\}_{j \in B}$ that alternates precisely at a subset $D \subset \{x_j\}_{j \in B}$ if and only if